szpajder/dumpvdl2/README.md

 this OS.
 However, if you feel like you could port the code and maintain the port later on, please do so.
 Pull requests welcome.

+### Credits and thanks

+I hereby express my gratitude to everybody who helped with the development and testing of dumpvdl2.
+Special thanks go to:

+- Fabrice Crohas
+- Dick van Noort
+- acarslogger
+- Piotr Herko, SP5XSB

 ### License

 Copyright (c) 2017 Tomasz Lemiech <szpajder@gmail.com>